PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 psychological processes, the interaction of which can then be simulated at the system level.

 PsyNeuLink is open source, and meant to be extended.
-Its goal is to provide an environment for implementing models of mind/brain function that are modular, customizable, extensible, disseminable, and clearly documented.
+Its goal is to provide an environment for implementing models of mind/brain function that are modular, customizable, extensible, disseminable, easily reproducible and clearly documented.
 It does this in a manner that:

  - is *computationally general* -- that is, that can implement any desired mechanism or process;
  ..